esl/MongooseIM/doc/user-guide/Getting-started.md

 Gajim is available on Ubuntu, CentOS & Windows.

 Warning: Gajim has an obsolete UX.
-However, it is still well maintained, and has console that is extremely useful for debugging and testing/validation purposes at the XMPP protocol level.
+However, it is still well maintained, and has a console that is extremely useful for debugging and testing/validation purposes at the XMPP protocol level.

 1. Launch Gajim.
 Ignore the window with Plugin updates.
 2. Go to Edit -> Accounts.